Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 # Details page Route Parameters

 Things are looking pretty good.
-Now let's tackle the detail page.
-The detail page will be a page that is dedicated to a single location.
+Now let's tackle the details page.
+The details page will be a page that is dedicated to a single location.
 It will show all of the information for that location.
 Right now we show all locations on the List Page but the information is minimal.
 The details page will be a page dedicated to just one location.

-Currently there are 11 spaces in our data list, but there are a lot more spaces that might be added in the future.
+Currently there are only a small number of spaces in our data list, but there are a lot more spaces that might be added in the future.
 We don't want to make a component for each space.
 Instead you will make a single component and pass props to it containing the information that needs to display.

 When you made the list of `POPOSSpace` components, you passed all of the values the component displays into the component via props.
 You also made all of those components in the list with `map()`.